Vision-as-Inverse-Graphics Agent

 BlenderBench

 We introduce BlenderBench, a comprehensive benchmark for evaluating 3D scene reconstruction with 30 challenging tasks.
-VIGA achieves +80.24% average improvement.
+VIGA achieves +124.70% average improvement on BlenderBench.

 BlenderBench consists of 30 challenging tasks covering camera adjustment (Task 1), multi-step editing (Task 2), and compositional editing (Task 3).
-We evaluate reconstruction fidelity and agentic behaviors including multi-view spatial consistency, discrepancy localization, and sustained multi-modal tool use.
-PL = Photometric Loss (lower is better); VLM = VLM Score (higher is better); IMPR. = Improvement.
+We compare VIGA against a one-shot baseline and BlenderAlchemy, a memory-less variant of VIGA.
+We report PL = Photometric Loss (lower is better); VLM = VLM Score (higher is better); IMPR. = Improvement (calculated across all the metrics in the original paper, not just the ones mentioned here).

 BlenderBench Overview